pourmalek/covir2/README.md

 ### Methods

 Methods generally follow the first iteration of this review, i.e., [Rapid review of COVID-19 epidemic estimation studies for Iran](Rapid review of COVID-19 epidemic estimation studies for Iran), with the following differences.
 Search was performed for studies covering December 2020 onwards, was conducted in 16-18 March 2021, and was in seven databases: PubMed, Goggle Scholar, [Iranian Scientific Information Database](https://www.sid.ir), (Iranian National Periodicals Information Bank)[https://www.magiran.com], and pre-prints in (medRxiv)[https://www.medrxiv.org/], (arXiv)[ https://arxiv.org/], and (Research Square)[ Research Square.].

+### Limitations

+(1) The search for international periodically updating studies is performed as "Additional records identified through other sources" and not performed in a replicable method.
+A systematic review might reveal more international periodically updating studies that meet the eligibility criteria.
+(2) Software codes use a propriety software package.
+Use of R or Phyton are preferable in terms of user accessibility.
+Even a R package might be produced for this purpose.
+(3) Checking and performing updates in this repository are not automated.
+Use of Phyton, for instance, can make the process automated.
+(4) Communication of results on GitHub covers a relatively limited proportion of audience.
+Alternative communication venues and strategies can broaden the outreach to the audience.
+I am willing for suggestions, collaboration, and help regarding overcoming the above-mentioned, and other limitations of this work.
+Please e-mail me (pourmalek_farshad@yahoo.com)

 ********************************************************************************************************************************************